Scoring, Pacing, and Retake Rules

 Pacing the 170-item form

-The exam contains 170 items in 180 minutes.
-That is about 64 seconds per item if you use every minute.
-The 20 unscored pretest items are mixed in, so you cannot slow down only for scored items.
-You need a pace that lets you answer carefully without losing the final stretch.
+The exam delivers 170 items in 180 minutes — about 64 seconds per item if you use every available minute.
+Because the 20 pretest items are mixed in unlabeled, you cannot reserve speed only for scored questions; you must pace evenly across the entire form.
+The goal is a rhythm that lets you answer carefully while protecting the final stretch, where rushing causes careless errors and unanswered items.

 |---|---|---|

 Use a two-pass method.
-On the first pass, answer questions you can reason through, eliminate unsafe choices, and flag items where two choices remain plausible.
-Avoid a 4-minute struggle on one item unless the stem is genuinely complex and high-confidence.
-On the second pass, revisit flags with the original clinical priority in mind: airway, glucose, neurologic deterioration, bleeding, aspiration risk, and timely escalation often decide the best answer.
+On the first pass, answer everything you can reason through, eliminate clearly unsafe choices, and flag items where two options remain genuinely plausible.
+Resist a four-minute struggle on a single item unless the stem is truly complex and you are close to a confident answer.
+On the second pass, revisit flags through a clinical-priority lens — airway, glucose, neurologic deterioration, bleeding, aspiration risk, and timely escalation often break a tie.
+Never leave a blank: there is no penalty for guessing, so an educated guess always beats an unanswered item.

 Retake rules shape remediation

-A candidate who does not pass may reapply for a later administration, but ABNN limits testing to one attempt per examination window and no more than three attempts in 12 months.
-Repeat candidates must submit a new application and pay the full examination fee.
-That makes a failed attempt expensive in both money and calendar time.
+A candidate who does not pass may reapply for a later administration, but ABNN caps testing at one attempt per examination window and no more than three attempts within any 12-month period.
+Each repeat requires a new application and the full fee, so a failed attempt is costly in both money and calendar time.
+There is no same-day or next-day retake.

-Remediation should start with the blueprint.
-Tag each missed practice item as anatomy/pathophysiology, hyperacute, acute, post-acute, or prevention.
-Then tag the reasoning error: missed syndrome, wrong sequence, medication safety, scope issue, delayed escalation, or weak discharge planning.
-A nurse who misses hyperacute contraindication questions needs a different plan from a nurse who misses prevention education questions.
+Because retakes are expensive, remediation should start from the blueprint, not from raw question volume.
+Tag every missed practice item twice: first by domain (anatomy/pathophysiology, hyperacute, acute, post-acute, or prevention), then by reasoning error (missed syndrome, wrong sequence, medication-safety lapse, scope problem, delayed escalation, or weak discharge planning).
+A nurse who keeps missing hyperacute contraindication items needs a fundamentally different study plan from one who misses prevention education items — and undirected extra questions will not fix either pattern efficiently.

 Certification duration after passing

-Passing candidates may use the SCRN credential, but certification is time-limited.
-The certification period is 5 years, expiring on December 31 of the fifth year after certification.
-Recertification can involve retaking the exam or meeting ABNN continuing education and work-hour requirements during the fifth year.
-Build professional habits, not just test habits: stroke quality metrics, guideline review, and continuing education begin to matter immediately after passing.
+Passing candidates may immediately use the SCRN credential, but it is time-limited: the certification period is 5 years, expiring on December 31 of the fifth year.
+Recertification is achieved either by retaking the exam or by meeting ABNN's continuing-education and stroke-nursing work-hour requirements during the renewal cycle.
+The practical lesson is to build professional habits, not just test habits — tracking stroke quality metrics, reviewing AHA/ASA guideline updates, and logging continuing education all begin to matter the moment you pass.

-At least twice before test day, complete a long timed block without pausing for notes, texts, or guideline lookups.
-The purpose is not only to estimate content readiness.
-It also exposes fatigue patterns, reading speed, over-flagging, and the types of case stems that slow you down.
-Review guesses separately from misses.
-A correct guess still needs remediation if you could not explain the stroke phase, the urgent risk, and why the other options were less safe.
+At least twice before test day, complete a long timed block with no pauses for notes, phones, or guideline lookups.
+The purpose is not only to estimate content readiness; it also exposes fatigue patterns, reading speed, over-flagging tendencies, and the specific case-stem styles that slow you down.
+Afterward, review guesses separately from misses: a lucky correct guess still needs remediation if you could not explain the stroke phase, the urgent risk, and why each distractor was less safe.
+That discipline converts a practice exam from a score into a study plan.

 A candidate has 180 minutes for 170 SCRN items.
 Which pacing estimate is most useful?